mmhanif/self-halt/_posts/2022-06-30-Should-Auld-Acquaintance.markdown

 ## Message(s) in a bottle
 After this I went about sending an individualized message to each person in the "Known" category, filtering out those who I would typically contact by some means other than LinkedIn.
 There is no (easy) way to do this programmatically (which is probably a good thing!) so I created a few different template messages - e.g. one for people in the US referencing "Happy Holidays", one for those in the UK referencing "Merry Christmas and Happy New Year" etc. I then went one by one through my spreadsheet, creating a new message for each person, copying in the template text and customizing it, sending and finally marking that person as contacted on the spreadsheet.

 This took some time.
 Between December 22 and December 27 I sent 538 messages.

-Then something happpened that took the wind out my sails.
+Then something happened that took the wind from my sails.

 ## An unexpected and sad event
 I did have a morbid thought as I was sending out these messages, especially regarding those I had not been in touch with for many years: *"I hope everyone is still alive".*